 Starting April 4, 2022, the new Transition to Adulthood Program will provide young adults with targeted services they choose based on their goals and dreams for their future.
 Additional supports will be provided, which will focus on supports and services the young adult needs to successfully transition into adulthood.

-- Program participants aged 18 to 24 will have access to:
+- Program participants aged 18 to the day before their 24th birthday will have access to:

 - social and emotional transitional supports

-- mentoring opportunities, life skills, mental health and addiction supports
+- mentoring opportunities, life skill development, mental health and addiction supports

 - help finding work